 6. Best Anti-Slip: Joyjoz Baby Musical Mat

 Including 25 built-in sounds with two modes, the musical mat’s random mode plays nine melodies, and the one-click mode has nine music keys and seven animal sounds.
-The mat responds to the baby’s kicking and touching with different music and sounds, helping them learn music while enjoying it.
-It is made of soft, anti-slip fabric and is easy to clean, safe, non-toxic, and environment-friendly.
-Suitable for children aged one to five, this toy needs three AA batteries, measures 14.96×1.77×9.4in, and weighs 0.67lb.
+The tried-and-tested mat responds to stepping and touching with different music and sounds, making it the ideal cause-and-effect toy.
+It is made of soft, anti-slip fabric and is easy to clean, safe, non-toxic, and environmentally friendly.
+Suitable for children aged one to five, this tactile toy needs three AA batteries, measures 14.96×1.77×9.4in, and weighs 0.67lb.